jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-queue.md

 layout: note
 key: note
 title: "Data Structure - Queue"
-index: 504
+index: 304
 category: dsa
 image: /note/dsa.png
-date: 2016-05-04
+date: 2016-03-04
-postdate: 2016-05-04
+postdate: 2016-03-04
-tags: [BST]
+tags: [Queue]
 ---

+> Introduce what is Queue, how to construct it and how to use it.

-> A queue is an object or more specifically an abstract data structure(ADT) that follows FIFO (first-in first-out) rule.
+A queue is an object or more specifically an abstract data structure(ADT) that follows FIFO (first-in first-out) rule.

 ## 1. Introduction
 ### 1.1 Real-life Example